viet34tqc/file-storage/README.md

 - Authentication: Clerk.
 Alternatively, you can use 'next-auth'.
 I'm using Clerk because it works well with Convex
 - Backennd service: Convex.
 This is an all-in-one backend service: database, file storages.
 TODO: replace this with a self-hosted backend.
 - Styling: Tailwind and shadcn ui
-- Storybook: For component UI demo
+- Storybook: For UI component demo

 ## How to setup

 - `pnpm install`: install the package
 - Create Convex account, then create a project
 - Run `npx convex dev` to connect to your convex database.
 It will also create a `.env.local` in your root directory
-- Create Clerk account, create new app then go to 'API keys', insert those keys into `.env.local`
+- Create Clerk account, create a new app then go to 'API keys', insert those keys into `.env.local`
 - Create Clerk webhook.
 When we trigger an event on Clerk, like create, update user, create organization, we send a request to Convex.
   - Go to Clerk dashboard -> Webhook
   - Add Endpoint